Lexie Feeney

 Alexandra Feeney (born 3 July 1989 in Penrith) is an athlete from Australia who competes in archery.
 She was an Australian Institute of Sport scholarship holder.

-The 2005 Italian Grand Prix may well be the watershed competition for Australia's female archers.
-After qualifying strongly Lexie Feeney won through her first round match but found it a little tougher going in the next round against Frigeri(ITA) who was supported by the home crowd.
-Despite this Lexie showed great composure and maturity to come away with a good win.
-Lexie shot against Mospinek (POL) for the top prize, but despite her best efforts wasn't able to match it with the Pole.
-The final result saw Lexie win the silver medal and become the Australian Institute or Sport Archery Program's first female international medal.
+At the 2005 Italian Grand Prix, Lexi Feeny won her opening round match before defeating Frigeri (ITA) in the following round.
+In the final, Feeny competed against Mospinek (POL) for the gold medal.
+Feeny finished the tournament with a silver medal, marking the first international medal won by a female athlete in the Australian Institute of Sport Archery Program.

 At the 2008 Summer Olympics in Beijing Feeney finished her ranking round with a total of 580 points.
 This gave her the 59th seed for the final competition bracket in which she faced Yuan Shu-Chi in the first round.
 The archer from Chinese Taipei was too strong and won the confrontation with 104–101, eliminating Feeney straight away.